gitcoinco/grants-stack-api/README.md

 - `projects_meta_ptr`: Include projects metadata pointer in the response.
 - `round_projects`: Include round projects data in the response.
 - `round_votes`: Include round votes data in the response.
+- `round_summary`: Include round summary data in the response.

 #### `GET /project`